Teyras/MT/text/chapters/310_containers_analysis.md

 areas such as web development, it is common to use a large number of third-party libraries.
 Over time, this trend has also found its way into ReCodEx.
-For example, machine learning classes require a Python environment with the TensorFlow library installed.
-This example also shows us that it is not acceptable to install such libraries in a manner that makes them accessible to all exercises that use the same language -- using machine learning libraries should not be allowed in Python assignments for introductory programming courses.
+For example, machine learning classes require a Python environment with the TensorFlow library installed, along with supplementary packages such as `gym`.

+We can expect that in the near future, new exercise types with complex external dependencies will appear, and installing these dependencies directly on the host system will no longer be acceptable.
+There are two important arguments to support this prediction.
+First, some advanced libraries should not be available for evaluation of basic exercises.
+Second, backward incompatible changes are common in many community-maintained libraries and some exercise types might require incompatible dependency versions.

-It is clear we need a way to let exercise authors create a new, independent runtime environment based on an existing one, and that we can draw inspiration from continuous integration services, even though the build and testing steps we require are usually much simpler.
+It is clear that we need a way to let exercise authors create a new, independent runtime environment based on an existing one, and that we can draw inspiration from continuous integration services, even though the build and testing steps we require are usually much simpler.